 Overall, take this mindset to the golf course from now on that you need to hit 5/7 fairways to be elite and you’ll start feeling more confident with this newfound knowledge on hand.

 Next, you need to go practice your tee shots.
-Try one of our practice plans with 12 unique practice routines that test your skills on the driving range.
+Try one of our practice plans that test your skills on the driving range.
 See the full list of options below.

 Or hop onto our email newsletter and get the free weekly golf tips we send out to our community plus updates and other announcements you don’t want to miss!